Community-Engaged Learning Program

 The mission of CCEL is to provide opportunities for research, learning, and service for members of the MSU, local, statewide, and international communities.
 Community-engaged learning students collaborate with community partners to serve Mississippi, the region, and individuals from across the globe.
 These efforts enhance academic learning through hands-on experience.
 More information on CCEL and community-engaged learning at MSU can be found by at www.servicelearning.msstate.edu.

-The “S” designation identifies academic courses that will incorporate service-learning.
-A Service-Learning Advisory Committee (SLAC) reviews and approves service-learning courses to determine which will be given the “S” designation.
-Students can find the “S” designation on the class schedule as they register for academic coursework.
-A comment will be noted on student transcripts indicating that the student participated in a service-learning course.
+The CEL designation identifies academic courses that will incorporate community-engaged learning.
+A Community-Engaged Learning Advisory Committee (CELAC) reviews and approves community-engaged learning courses to determine which will be given the CEL designation.
+Students can find the CEL designation on the class schedule as they register for academic coursework.
+A comment will be noted on student transcripts indicating that the student participated in a community-engaged learning course.